TheMidnight1/django-petroleum-data/README.md

 ## Todos

-- [x] Implement cli for database seed/reset
-- [x] Add a way to use from cli
 - [ ] Implement api and api keys for consumers to use api
-- [ ] Think and implement more...

 ## deployment

-I'm using fly.io for deployment.
-To deploy it on fly.io just run:
+I'm using render for deployment.
+To deploy it on render.com:

-$ fly
+- Create and connect your github account
+- CLick deploy